bicyclejs/bicycle/docs/api/sessions/README.md

-There are multiple different session implementations for different scenarios.
+There will be multiple different session implementations for different scenarios.
+You can also implement your own version.